The Seas with Nemo & Friends: The Seas with Nemo & Friends/The Seas (2007–present)

 Throughout 2006, construction walls hid the preshow area which was undergoing reconstruction.
 With the former Sea Base Alpha open, work progressed on the new queue areas and the Seacabs were being rebuilt as a new "Clamobile" attraction.
 The remaining Living Seas preshow theater, entrance Hydrolators, holding areas, and Seacabs queue were all completely removed and replaced by a new themed queue area.
 Hydrolator Three and Theater 1 were replaced by a number of new dark ride sets.
 The former Seacabs ride was lengthened by 280 ft through the space formerly used by the preshow theatre, but the final section still took place inside the tank.
 A new projection technology was added to the tank and the new show scenes.
 The existing Seacabs were given a clamshell shape and renamed "Clamobiles".
 Three Audio-Animatronic seagulls were also added to the entrance.
 They periodically flap their wings and say "Mine!
 Mine!
 Mine!", just like the seagulls do in Finding Nemo.

 On October 10, 2006, the construction walls in front of the entrance to The Living Seas, now The Seas with Nemo & Friends, were removed.
 The temporary entrance was removed from the exit.
 Turtle Talk With Crush was removed from Module 1C, and relocated to the second preshow theater, which had been unused since 1999 when it had been broken up by the bypass corridor following United Technologies' discontinuation of sponsorship.
 Module 1A was turned into a pre-show space for the expanded Turtle Talk With Crush, with its exhibits moving to 1C, while a new queue line corridor was built from the module into the existing theater space using a backstage fire exit.
 The Seas with Nemo & Friends was rededicated on January 24, 2007.

-It was the first Epcot Pavilion to be based on a Disney animated movie property and only the second Epcot attraction to do so (The Lion King-based Circle of Life: An Environmental Fable at The Land Pavilion was the first, opening in 1995 replacing Symbiosis).
+It was the first Epcot Pavilion to be based on a Disney animated movie property, and only the second Epcot attraction to use characters from the movies (The Lion King-based Circle of Life: An Environmental Fable at The Land Pavilion's Harvest Theater was the first, opening in 1995 replacing Symbiosis).